 A good way to expand your beauty content is through introducing some “non-beauty” talking points in some posts.
 Favorites post, in particular, are a great way to do this.
 See how your audience responds, and if it’s positive, you can start to introduce extra posts which are totally non-beauty based.
 These could be clothing hauls, and other fashion based content, book or movie recommendations, travel pieces, the opportunities are endless.

 Another way to expand your beauty blog is through video.
-You can make a YouTube account for your blog to post beauty related content, including video tutorials.
-The YouTube beauty community is an excellent way to bring readers into your blog.
+You can make a YouTube account for your site to post beauty related content, including video tutorials.
+The YouTube beauty community is an excellent way to bring readers into your site.

 Step 10: Turn Blogging Into a Job